shilopadael/WhatsApp/README.md

 <h3>Features</h3>
 <ul>
-  <il>Login page: allows users to enter their login credentials and authenticate their identity</il>
+  <li>Login page: allows users to enter their login credentials and authenticate their identity</li>
-  <il>Registration page: allows new users to create an account and provide their personal information</il>
+  <li>Registration page: allows new users to create an account and provide their personal information</li>
-  <il>Main chat interface: allows users to send and receive messages in real-time, view conversations, and access settings</il>
+  <li>Main chat interface: allows users to send and receive messages in real-time, view conversations, and access settings</li>
 </ul>

 <h2>Technologies Used</h2>